Reflecting in Lockdown

 A simple strategy for environmental decision making ....

-Practical activities led by the group include
+Practical activities from the group:-

-- a paper for the Parsonages Committee on Solar PV,
+- a paper for the Parsonages Committee on Solar PV

-- architect training partnered with DAC,
+- architect training partnered with DAC

-- advice to individual parishes,
+- advice to individual parishes and Eco church leads

 Our recommendations and links....